-Den Leader Outdoor Experience: "DOE", is to help leaders of Cub Scouts become more aware of outdoor activities; and help them use Cub Scout outdoor skills.
-Take the BALOO part of the course or the Webelos Outdoor Leader part of the course and learn Cub Scout hikes, outdoor games, cooking, knife safety, knots, and more!
+Den Leader Outdoor Experience: "DOE", is to help leaders of Cub Scouts become more aware of outdoor activities; and help them use Cub Scout outdoor skills and learn Cub Scout hikes, outdoor games, cooking, knife safety, knots, and more!

 Roundtable: District Roundtable is a training opportunity to learn about different subjects each month at the District level.
 See the bottom of this page for a link to your District for schedules.

 Safety Courses: Recommended optional courses directed toward activity safety, such as “Safe Swim”, “Safety Afloat”, “Bike Safety” and “Climb on Safely”.

 University of Scouting: University of Scouting is a Council wide Cub, Boy Scout & Venturing Leader learning extravaganza where you pick your own classes.
 It’s an annual get-together, a conference, a convention, a big fun-filled experience where ALL Scout Leaders increase their knowledge, improve their skills and gain enthusiastic attitudes about Scouting.
 It’s an opportunity to add the fun and pizzazz to your program.